OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 --Phone APP software--

 We already add the phone app software in the Step in Part I when we tried out the Wi-Fi board.
 Thus, there should not be anything for you do now with regard to installing new app's on your smartphone.
+However, you will have to change the settings, as shown below.
+IMPORTANT: You must change the settings in the smartphone App since the robot car is no longer a hotspot but is logged onto your home/workplace Wi-Fi now.

 In case you did not do this or you un-installed the app from your phone: